cannandev/growth/_work/case-study-third-and-grove.md

 ## Results & Lessons Learned
-_The rebranded thirdandgrove.com launched on August 30, 2019 boasting lightning fast performance _
+_The rebranded thirdandgrove.com launched on August 30, 2019, boasting lightning-fast performance _

 > This rebrand/replatform is a big leap forward for our brand, marking a milestone in who we want to be as a company.  -- Grant Glidewell, React Developer